-The second element involves the presence of a force which leads to a pressure gradient thereby transforming the spacial configuration to a momentum distribution.
+The second element required for the development of the flow described in this paper, are potentials of strong nuclear force associated with the EOS of the produced medium resulting in forces between participants that transform the spacial configuration of particles into a momentum distribution.
 At low center-of-mass energies, mean fields provide this force.
 Flow appears to be sensitive to a variety of parameters that describe these mean fields.
-Specifically, the incompressibility (K) of matter at high baryon density proves to be of particular importance [14-16].
-In the majority of models, mean fields primarily impact baryons, whereas their effects on mesons originate from interactions or decays that involve baryons [17].
+Specifically, the incompressibility (K) of matter at high baryon density proves to be of particular importance [11-13].
+In the majority of models, mean fields primarily impact baryons, whereas their effects on mesons originate from interactions or decays that involve baryons

+[14].
 Models that integrate a realistic EOS, which includes a transition from a hadron gas to a QGP, will be indispensable for understanding observations in high energy heavy-ion collisions at high baryon density.